martinfelis/blendalot/doc/design.md

 ### Description

 Current AnimationTree nodes have a single designated output port.
-A node cannot extract a value that then gets used as input at a laters tage in the graph.
+A node cannot extract a value that then gets used as input at a later stage in the graph.

 **Depends on**: "Generalized data connections".